TudorUlmeanu/checkout-com/README.md

 Use */payment* endpoint to create an *authorisation*

 Once the *authorisation* is completed it automatically creates a *Settle Transaction*

+## Further improvements
+1. Complete tests suits, adding acceptance tests for all situations including sad path
+2. Secure communication between microservices
+3. Use Bearer token to access payment-gateway
+4. Revisit the object fields to add lombok to all, double check which one should not have setters
+5. Extend payments-gateway to allow refund/cancel transaction (factory already in place, needs to be extended)
+6. Extend payments-gateway to have a factory for payment method selector
+7. Separate domain objects from transfer objects

 ## Documentation
 # Project: checkout-com-postman